 The story of king Ogyges is not very different from any other Indo-European flood myth.
 In a nutshell, there was a great worldwide flood, where most of the world’s population perished.
 The king survived, together with only a few lucky ones who managed to reach the high mountain peaks.
 But Greece was so depopulated, that after his death Attica was without kings for 189 years.

 The parallels between the Ogygian flood and that of Noah become even more interesting when we know that the Old Testament mentions a giant Og (or Ogias the Giant).
 He helped Noah to build his ark.

 But these are all known facts.
-And in order to further support the antiquity of this myth, I will add my personal discovery.
+And to further support the antiquity of this myth, I will add my discovery.
 Namely, both etymologies of Oggygia and Ogyges are classified as “unknown”.
 I believe that the ending “gia” or “gea” could translate as “land”.
 For the translation of the first part we can perhaps use Sanskrit:

-Now, the adventures of Odyssey were surely not based on the events that took place in the 10th millennium BC.
-But it seems that collective memory of these catastrophic events remained in oral history, as the modern science confirms Plato’s dating.
+Now, the adventures of the Odyssey were surely not based on the events that took place in the 10th millennium BC.
+But it seems that collective memory of these catastrophic events remained in oral history, as modern science confirms Plato’s dating.